satyaki07/stripe-submenu/README.md

 # Stripe Clone
-A clone of the original [Stripe](https://stripe.com) home page with animated submenu and sidebar.
+A clone of the original [Stripe](https://stripe.com) home page with animated submenu and sidebar. useContext hook is used to pass data throughout the app.

 ![Imgur](https://i.imgur.com/4SJ6Pei.gif)